premchander-revature/interviewquestions/Java8_IS/Java8_Int_Spe.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Yes, we can create our own functional interface.
+- Yes, we can create our own functional interface.
+- We have to do these two things:
+    - Annotate the interface with `@FunctionalInterface`, which is the Java 8 convention for custom functional interfaces.
+    - Ensure that the interface has just one abstract method.

 </blockquote>
 </details>